Addenbrooke's Hospital: Notable staff

-Both these matrons trained at The London Hospital under Eva Luckes.
-Luckes adopted Florence Nightingale's belief that the new style of matron should be autonomous and solely responsible for their staff.
-However, as with the Guy's Hospital Dispute these new style of matrons sometimes had issues with the acceptance of their autonomy.
+Both these matrons trained at The London Hospital under Eva Luckes, who adopted Florence Nightingale's belief that the new style of matron should be autonomous and solely responsible for their staff.
+However, as with the "Guy's Hospital dispute" these new style of matrons sometimes had issues with the acceptance of their autonomy.
 Morgan felt that she had an issue with the acceptance of her authority by some medical staff, and left after three years.
 Blomfield also experienced an unspecified problem between herself and the medical staff.

 Services

-Addenbrooke's Hospital provides a full range of clinical services, with two exceptions: cardiothoracic surgery is performed at the adjacent Royal Papworth Hospital (which re-located to the Cambridge Biomedical Campus in 2019); and maternity services are provided at the adjacent Rosie Hospital, which has a midwife-led birth unit and birth pool.
+Addenbrooke's Hospital provides a full range of clinical services, with two exceptions: cardiothoracic surgery is performed at the adjacent Royal Papworth Hospital, which re-located to the Cambridge Biomedical Campus in 2019, and maternity services are provided at the adjacent Rosie Hospital, which has a midwife-led birth unit and birth pool.

-Addenbrooke's Hospital is a designated major trauma centre.
+The hospital is a designated major trauma centre.
 This was the first regional major trauma centre in England to become fully operational and was featured on the BBC documentary series 'Life Savers' in 2013.

 Addenbrooke's Hospital is a tertiary referral centre for a number of specialities.
-It is one of the UK's seven liver transplant centres and performs multivisceral transplants.
-It is a busy regional neurosurgical centre and has the largest neurological intensive care unit of its kind in Europe.
+It is one of the UK's seven liver transplant centres and performs multi-visceral transplants.
+It is a busy regional neurosurgical centre.
 It is also a centre of excellence for renal services, bone marrow transplantation, cleft lip and palate reconstruction, treatment of rare cancers, medical genetics, and paediatrics.
-Addenbrooke's Hospital is also the designated regional centre for pancreatic, biliary and liver cancer surgery and tertiary referral centre for complex pancreatitis.
+The hospital is also the designated regional centre for pancreatic, biliary and liver cancer surgery and tertiary referral centre for complex pancreatitis.
 It has 37 operating theatres, and in addition to the neurosciences (neurosurgery and neurology) critical care unit it also has an adult, a paediatric, and a neonatal intensive care service, and several high-dependency areas (adult, paediatric, transplant, surgical, coronary care).

-Addenbrooke's Hospital is an internationally renowned transplant centre.
-Addenbrooke's Hospital transplant surgeons have made many notable contributions to the world of transplantation.
+The hospital is renowned for its transplant centre.
+Its transplant surgeons have made many notable contributions.

-The Cambridge Biomedical Campus has an on-site helipad, for the numerous air ambulances that visit - often transporting patients in a critical state to the major trauma centre at Addenbrooke's Hospital.
+The Cambridge Biomedical Campus has an on-site helipad, for the numerous air ambulances that visit – often transporting patients in a critical state to the major trauma centre at Addenbrooke's Hospital.